 And if you had a magic wand?
 ‘Bristol Rovers to reach the Premier League.’

-Neil is our man in Tewksbury, in charge of selling, delivering, and managing our Space Program services there.
-He spent 30-plus years in agricultural account management and our customers reap the rewards of that vast experience.
-Mountain biking is his out-of-hours passion — along with holidays.
+Andre is our man in Swindon, in charge of selling, delivering, and managing our Space Program services there.
+He spent 20 years in the fitness industry, business centres and apprenticeship key account management.
+Our customers reap the rewards of that vast experience.
+Weight training and martial arts are his out-of-hours passion.

 What’s the best bit?
-‘I enjoy delivering a great service and making our customers happy.’
+‘I enjoy delivering great service to each and every one of our customers.’

 And if you had a magic wand?
-‘Definitely to win the Lottery!’
+‘Health and happiness for my loved ones and Liverpool to win the premier league.’

 Julian draws on a successful career in sales and business management to — as he puts it — spread the Space Program gospel wherever he goes.
 His main goal is ensuring we all deliver a level of service that’s out of this world.
 And his reward to himself at the end of the day?
 The odd glass of red wine and a cigar.
 Julian is bilingual, speaking Welsh as well as English.